Student Easy-Access Checking

 - Five non-Carver ATM withdrawals fees waived per statement cycle

 Minimum opening deposit is only $50.00. $25.00 if the account is opened online.
-Free gift provided at the time of account opening.
-The value of free gift may be reported to the IRS.
 Fees, such as non-sufficient funds, overdraft fees, etc. may apply to all accounts.
 See Fee Schedule for details.
 E-statement available at no charge, otherwise $3.00 fee per monthly paper statement.
 Carver Federal Savings Bank will waive up to five (5) Non-Carver Bank ATM withdrawal fees of $2.50 per calendar month.
 This is a fee that Carver Bank charges you for using a machine not owned and operated by Carver Bank.
 See your account disclosures and agreements for other important terms and conditions that may apply.

 Carver Bank has teamed up with The Society for Financial Education and Professional Development, Inc. (SFE&PD), a leader in the financial literacy movement, to teach students at Historically Black Colleges and Universities (HBCUs)important personal finance skills that lead to economic success.